Never Hire a Lawyer Who Uses “Case Runners” to Solicit Clients

 Never sign a contract for legal representation until you have met your attorney in his or her office.
 Virtually all legitimate injury attorneys in North Carolina welcome new clients to their offices and will schedule an initial consultation at no charge to evaluate your case.
 An attorney who insists on meeting at your home may not want you to see his office (or he may not even have one).

-If you have been injured in New Hanover County or the surrounding area, call the Wilmington personal injury lawyers of Speaks Law Firm at 910-341-7570 or toll-free at 877-593-4233.
+If you have been injured in New Hanover County or the surrounding area, call the Wilmington car accident lawyers of Speaks Law Firm at 910-341-7570 or toll-free at 877-593-4233.
 We maintain the highest ethical standards in our legal practice and welcome visitors to our office by appointment.
 Give us the opportunity to show how our honest and forthright approach can get you the compensation you deserve for your case.